Fudge is one of the most well-loved treats that you can make, and many people say that it’s hands-down the best dessert.

 Many people use leftover pieces of fudge to add something sweet to savory dishes such as beef stew, autumn soup, and chicken pot pie.
 Although this might sound off-putting at first, you shouldn’t balk at it until you’ve tried it yourself.

-You can even put pieces of fudge under chicken breasts before you bake them in the oven.
+You can even put pieces of it under chicken breasts before you bake them in the oven.
 It can make a very interesting dish that is different from the standard meals that you typically eat.

 Of course, not everyone is going to appreciate this sweet and savory combination.
-If this idea intrigues you, then you should try it out to see if you like it.
+If this idea intrigues you, you should try it out to see if you like it.

 You just might be surprised by how much you’ll enjoy this.
-If you didn’t enjoy it that much, then you can simply retire the idea and utilize leftover fudge in other ways moving forward.
+If you didn’t enjoy it that much, you can simply retire the idea and utilize leftover fudge in other ways moving forward.

 How Long Does Fudge Stay Good?

-Earlier, you learned that you can freeze fudge so that you can eat it later.
+Earlier, you learned that you can freeze it so that you can eat it later.
 It can stay good for up to three months in the freezer so long as you’re using an airtight container.

 Of course, if you keep the fudge at room temperature, it’s not going to last as long.
 It should still stay good for at least one week, though.